WANdisco/wandisco-documentation-ldm/docs/operation-ui.md

 ### Remove exclusion from templates list

-Select the desired storage to enter the configuration page and find the exclusion on the **Exclusion templates** list.
+When viewing the **Storages** list on the dashboard, click the settings cog for the desired storage to enter the configuration page.
+Select **LiveData Migrator** under the _Processes_ list to display the exclusion templates.

-Remove the exclusion by using the trash icon.
+Remove the exclusion by clicking the trash icon.

 :::note
 This will not remove the exclusion from an existing migration.
 See the [Remove exclusion from an existing migration](#remove-exclusion-from-an-existing-migration) section for guidance on how to do this.